ThomasBig/fantasy-multiplayer/readme.md

 * players choose **ancestry** (elf, dwarf, human) and their **name**
 * **dynamic time**: morning, afternoon, evening, night
 * **weather**: it rains at random intervals
-* players choose to write message to all players or a single player
+* players can choose to write message to all players or a single player

 ---
 <!-- class: invert -->